-- 8. The statement concludes that it is the opinion of the Chief Auditor, based on the information available and work carried out, that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal control system in the year to 31 March 2015 except for payments to providers made by the CHCP department in respect of learning disability and collection of income for community alarms within the CHCP department.
-It states that proper accounting records have not been kept.
-It also states that a significant number of reconciliations had not been carried out in respect of the payments made to providers and the services actually received resulting in material overpayments being made to providers over a number of years; and, in respect of community alarms, that a weakness in controls resulted in a significant number of customers not being billed for the service that they received for several years. - 9.
-The Audit and Scrutiny Committee considered and approved the internal audit annual statement on the adequacy of internal control as prepared by the Chief Auditor (see Appendix 1) on 20 August 2015.
+- 8. The statement concludes that it is the opinion of the Chief Auditor, based on the information available and work carried out, that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal control system in the year to 31 March 2016 except for payments to providers made by HSCP in respect of learning disability and collection of income for community alarms.
+It states that for learning disability, proper accounting records were not kept and reconciliations were not carried out timeously resulting in material overpayments being made to providers over a number of years.
+It clarifies that these amounts have now been recovered.
+It is also states that in respect of community alarms, a weakness in controls resulted in a significant number of customers not being billed for the service that they received for several years. - 9.
+The Audit and Scrutiny Committee considered and approved the Internal Audit annual statement on the adequacy of internal control as prepared by the Chief Auditor (see Appendix 1) on 18 August 2016, noting also that an update on the implementation of the action plan associated with the Internal Audit Report on Payment to Care Providers was to be submitted to its next meeting. - 10.
+The committee also agreed regarding the report prepared during the year by the Chief Auditor on Council Tax Reductions and Liability that it be drawn to management's attention that the committee was not fully satisfied with the response received by the Chief Auditor to a recommendation made about reviewing entitlement to the single person discount annually.